romana/romana/docs/kubernetes/components.md

 If you are using the Kubernetes etcd storage for Romana, then it is exposed as a service.
 See the example [etcd-service](specs/etcd-service.yaml) YAML file.
 To match this with a custom environment, you need to ensure
 * The `clusterIP` is specified and a valid value for your cluster's `--service-cluster-ip-range`.
-You will find this value in the configuration for your `kube-apiserver`
+The value for this range can be found in the configuration for your `kube-apiserver`.
-* The `targetPort` must match the port used for clients to connect to etcd.
+* The `targetPort` must match the port used by clients to connect to etcd.
 You will find this value in the environment variable `ETCD_LISTEN_CLIENT_URLS` or the command-line option `--listen-client-urls` for etcd.
 * The `selector` lists labels that must match your etcd pods.
 Please ensure your etcd pods have a distinct label and that the `selector` matches that label.

 #### Dedicated etcd storage

 You can deploy your own etcd instance or cluster within Kubernetes and make Romana use that instead of the Kubernetes etcd.
-It's highly recommended that you expose that dedicated etcd storage as a service.
+It's highly recommended to expose that dedicated etcd storage as a service.
 See the section above for details.

 #### Standalone pod